florepo/craftyjs_game/README.md

-# Crafty Javascript Game Template
+# Crafty Javascript Game Mini Project
 This repository is providing the basic setup of building 2D games on a HTML Canvas.

 It provides: